VirtualCSS/planning/README.md

 like mounting styles in a `<style>` element in the browser, optimize the declared styles for production builds and so on.

+An initial goal of this repository is to determine all the requirements and constraints for the libraries that would build on top of VirtualCSS and afterwards come up with an API to fit all the requirements.

 For initial thoughts on the VirtualCSS system see the blog post [here](https://medium.com/@jviereck/modularise-css-the-react-way-1e817b317b04).

 # License